 Mental Health Conditions

-When joint pain prevents you from doing things you once enjoyed such as working, exercising, or spending time with family, it can lead to depression, anxiety, or irritability.
-These issues are recognized by the VA as secondary to physical disabilities, especially when they impact your quality of life or ability to maintain relationships.
+Joint pain that prevents you from working, exercising, or spending time with family can lead to depression, anxiety, or irritability.
+These issues are recognized as secondary to physical disabilities.

-These mental disorders don’t just exist alongside joint pain, they may have been caused or worsened by it, which makes them eligible for secondary service connection.
+These mental disorders don’t just exist alongside joint pain.
+They may have been caused or worsened by it, making them eligible for secondary service connection.
 If any of these diagnoses are part of your medical record, they should be included in your claim or appeal.

 TDIU Claims for Joint Pain

-If your joint pain makes it difficult or impossible to hold down a steady job, you may qualify for VA TDIU (Total Disability based on Individual Unemployability).
+If joint pain makes it difficult or impossible to maintain a steady job, you may qualify for VA TDIU (Total Disability based on Individual Unemployability).
 This benefit pays at the 100% disability rate, even if your combined rating doesn’t officially add up to 100%.

-• Needing frequent breaks due to pain or stiffness
+• Frequent Breaks: Needing to stop work due to pain or stiffness

-• Inability to lift, bend, kneel, or climb stairs
+• Physical Limitations: Inability to lift, bend, kneel, or climb stairs

-• Loss of grip strength or hand coordination
+• Fine Motor Issues: Loss of grip strength or hand coordination

 • Fatigue or flare-ups from repetitive tasks

-• Difficulty commuting or maintaining a regular schedule
+• Commuting: Difficulty traveling or maintaining a regular schedule

 TDIU Eligibility Requirements